Hand Washing Your Wool and Cashmere

 For when you do need to wash your wool, then follow these three handwashing steps:

-How to Dry Your Wool
+How To Dry Your Wool

-To dry your wool never use a tumble dryer or place on a radiator as the heat can cause the fabrics to shrink .
+To dry your wool never use a tumble dryer or place on a radiator as the heat can cause the fabrics to shrink.

 To dry, remove excess water from your wool jumper with a towel, then leave your garment to dry flat in an airy space out of direct sunlight.
 Do Not hang knitwear when drying as it will lose its shape.